-There are LOTS of different ways to get involved in seed-to-table food education at schools for the upcoming 2017-2018 school year.
-Please take a look at the opportunities available and email firstname.lastname@example.org with any interest!
+There are LOTS of ways to get involved in seed-to-table food education with Common Threads!
+Please take a look at the opportunities available.
+Email email@example.com with any interest, or complete our convenient new online form!

 _____ School Garden Lessons: Assist Common Threads’ Food Educators with school garden-based lessons.
 Includes experiential outdoor education and facilitating small groups of students.
 No gardening knowledge required (but welcomed!).